 Indirect Fire Protection Capability-High Energy Laser (IFPC-HEL)

-Dynetics is the prime contractor to continue development for the next phase of the U.S. Army Space and Missile Defense Command's (SMDC) Indirect Fire Protection Capability-High Energy Laser (IFPC-HEL) program, a 300-kilowatt class laser weapon system.
-High energy lasers (HEL) engage at the speed of light and provide a solution to constantly evolving threats, while reducing the logistics trail associated with conventional kinetic weapon systems.
+Dynetics is the prime contractor to continue development for the next phase of the U.S. Army Rapid Capabilities and Critical Technologies (RCCTO) Indirect Fire Protection Capability-High Energy Laser (IFPC-HEL) program, a 300-kilowatt class laser weapon system.
+High energy lasers (HEL) engage at the speed of light and provide a solution to constantly evolving threats while reducing the logistics trail associated with conventional kinetic weapon systems.